AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-basic-syntax.md

 *`server_address`*, *`cmdName`*, *`macro`*, and *`var`* are case-insensitive.
 The server preserves the case of all other string values.

-*`value`* is command-specific and may consist of one or more values separated by commas.
+*`value`* is command-specific and can consist of one or more values separated by commas.
 Refer to the description of the individual commands for details.

 ## Server identifier {#section-926ae55ddba14b8d952147a5fd701e14}